TreeRacks/LightSampler/README.md

 ### Implementation

 * The program is entirely written in C.
-* This implementation uses `makefile` to generate an executable binary which is then cross-compiled onto the target from the host.
+* This implementation uses `makefile` to generate an executable binary which is then cross-compiled onto the target from the host and executed on the BBG.